wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 ## Action

 The action at the party will take place in rounds.
 Any player can start.
-Play then proceeds to the right
+Play then proceeds to the player to your left.

-    - Rounds
-    - Enter
+In the first round each player will narrate their character arriving at the party.

+### Entrance

+On your first turn describe your characters entrance to the party.
+How did they arrive?
+What are they wearing?
+How are they feeling?

-    - Encounter
+### Encounter

+On your turn, encounter others at the party.

+What's happening?
+Who's there?
+Role play the scene.
+You may include minor characters in the scene and have other players play them.
+Any player may have their character leave the scene at any time.
+End the scene when you've gotten what you want out of it.

+Reactions: When the scene is over any player may choose to narrate a brief reaction to the scene.

-    - Exit
+### Exit

+You may choose to have your character exit the party as part of a scene or as a reaction.
+Describe your characters exit.
+How do they feel?

+When only one players character remains at the party cut to the epilog.
+The last character at the party does not narrate their exit.

-    - Epilog
+### Epilog

+In any order each player will narrate a final vignette describing their character after the party.